Jason Rao, PhD

 Jay Miller is a Program Manager and supports HSP’s portfolio across MENA, Pakistan, and Southeast Asia.
 He has more than 6 years of experience working in global health and holds Masters of Science in Microbiology and Emerging Infectious Disease.
 Jay most recently served as the Africa Regional Program Manager working on a US-DoD Defense Threat Reduction Agency funded contract named the Academic Engagement Partnership (AEP).
 During his time with AEP, Jay implemented and led an array of projects aimed at mitigating the threat of emerging biological agents through initiatives including but not limited to the development of local biosafety/biosecurity capacity, One Health, and the strengthening of national health infrastructure through targeted training.
 Prior to this engagement, Jay was based in Liberia where he worked as a program and operations manager during the West African Ebola response; and before his time there, he worked with a Washington, DC based non-profit organization where he contributed both technically and programmatically to the design and implementation of medical and surgical missions across the globe.

-As Program Coordinator, Aimee supports HSP’s work around the world.
+As Program Associate, Aimee supports HSP’s work around the world.
 She recently graduated from the University of Maryland, College Park with a B.S. in Community Health, a minor in Neuroscience, and a passion for global health.
 During college, she took a course called “Science Diplomacy: Foreign Policy and Science, Technology and Innovation” which offered her a new vantage point of global health.
 Aimee also developed two research papers on global health security, relating to Antimicrobial Resistance and Dual Use Research of Concern (H5N1 virus).

 As Program Associate and background in international science education and diplomacy, Annalise supports our Health Security Futures Fellowship cohorts.
 She holds a Bachelor’s degree from Cornell University and is currently pursuing a M.S. in Public Health Microbiology and Emerging Infectious Diseases at the Milken Institute School of Public Health at George Washington University.
 For the past 2.5 years, she was working in Doha, Qatar as a full-time teaching assistant for pre-medical education at Weill Cornell Medicine, teaching students from Qatar, Pakistan, India, Lebanon, Egypt, Syria, Oman,